ubicucsd/crash_course/source/9_1_Clustering.md

 1. Finding what genes are up and down regulated under certain conditions.
 Imagine you have a matrix, where each point is a set of gene expression recorded for a variety of conditions.
 If two points are close to each other, that means they had similar expression levels throughout those conditions.

 2. Discerning different species present in a sample of unkown contents.
-This can be done with an algorithm that does not have a preditermined amount of clusters.
+This can be done with an algorithm that does not have a predetermined amount of clusters.
 An example application is taking HIV sequences from a patient, clustering them, and filtering clusters under a certain size to find the sequences of prevalent strains within the patient.

 3. Finding evolutionary relationships between samples using hierarchical clustering.
 The earlier on two centers were combined, the closer their corresponding points are from an evolutionary perspective.